 Versions for the Boxster with either a standard length boss as used on the project car or with a shorter boss are available, so you choose which option places the steering wheel in your ideal driving position.
-The exact position of the steering wheel can also be fine tuned down to 10 mm increments with an optional Works Bell Steering Wheel spacer, to achieve the perfect driving position.
+The exact position of the steering wheel can also be fine tuned down to 10 mm increments with an optional steering wheel spacer, to achieve the perfect driving position.

 A detachable paddle shifter kit for the BMW E46 M3 is also now available from The Tuners Group, with 2 installs underway on the first two E46 M3's to receive the kit.

 Of course we can also draw on our experience gained with the R35 GT-R and Boxster kits to devise similar detachable paddle shifter kits for a wide range of cars.
 Contact us if you are interested in a similar kit for your car.

 If you want the paddle shifter without the quick release (a non-detachable paddle shifter) for your BMW or Porsche, non-detachable kits are now available for various models of Porsches including:

 - 986 Boxster Tiptronic

 - 996 Tiptronic